 2. Dunbrody Famine Ship – journey back to 1840

-Another one of the top things to do in Wexford Town is the Dunbrody Famine Ship.
+Another one of the top things to do in County Wexford is the Dunbrody Famine Ship.
 If you want to know more about the famine in Ireland, and more so, the experience of the people who boarded the ships to start a new life, then this is not to be missed.

 Take a guided tour to really understand just how tough times were in those days.
 The famine is a massive part of Irish history, and this is an important historic site to help you learn more.